wbaopaul/scATAC-pro/README.md

                  -c configure_user.txt

 -   The **output** will be saved under ./output as default
--   --verbose (or -b) will print the running message on screen, otherwise the message will be save under output/logs/MODULE.txt
+-   --verbose (or -b) will print the running message on screen, otherwise the message will only be saved under output/logs/MODULE.txt

-Run scATAC-pro step by step
+Step by step guide to running scATAC-pro
 ---------------------------

--   **IMPORTANT**: you can run the pipeline sequentially.
-The input of the later step was saved in output of previous step.
-The following commands using fastq files downloaded from [PBMC10k 10X Genomics](https://support.10xgenomics.com/single-cell-atac/datasets/1.1.0/atac_v1_pbmc_10k?) as an example:
+-   **IMPORTANT**: you can run scATAC-pro sequentially.
+The input of a later analysis module is the output of the previous analysis modules.
+The following tutorial uses fastq files downloaded from [PBMC10k 10X Genomics](https://support.10xgenomics.com/single-cell-atac/datasets/1.1.0/atac_v1_pbmc_10k?)

--   *Combine data from different lanes*
+-   *Combine data from different sequencing lanes*

 <!-- -->